relrod/relrod/README.md

 ### Hello world!

 I'm Rick, a software and release engineer on the [@ansible](https://github.com/ansible) team at [Red Hat](https://redhat.com/).
 Before that, I worked on the Fedora Infrastructure team for 8 years and volunteered for 2 years before that.
 I currently lead the Fedora Websites project and hold a position on the Fedora Mindshare committee.
-I am RHCSA and RHCE certified.
+I am RHCSA and RHCE [certified](https://rhtapps.redhat.com/verify?certId=190-141-218) and a *Red Hat Certified Specialist in Ansible Automation*.

 #### Interests